 - Wrist Extensor Stretch

-Stretch the arm out straight from the body with the palm of the hand facing down.
+Stretch the arm out straight from the body with the palm facing down.
 Slightly bend the hand down and then slowly, with your other hand, stretch it downwards towards the body.
 Hold this stretch position for 15 to 30 seconds and then slowly release the wrist.
 Repeat for a total of three stretches.
 Do two sets of three wrist extensor stretches.

 - Wrist Extensor Flex

-Stretch the arm out straight from the body with the palm of the hand facing down.
+Stretch the arm out straight from the body with the palm facing down.
 This time, use the other hand to pull the fingers upwards towards the body.
 Hold this position for 15 to 30 seconds.
 Straighten out the wrist and repeat two more times.
 Do a total of two reps of three stretches.

 - Elbow Bend

 Stand up straights with arms to the side.
-Slowly bend the injured arm upward until it touches the shoulder and hold this position for 15 to 30 seconds.
+Slowly bend the injured arm upward until it touches the shoulder and holds this position for 15 to 30 seconds.
 Repeat this motion nine more times.

 - Towel Twist